aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/lists/delete-paragraph-list-format-in-a-document/_index.md

 ﻿---
-title: "Delete Paragraph List Format in a Document"
+title: "Delete the formatting properties of a Paragraph List from a Word Document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /paragraphs/lists/delete-paragraph-list-format-in-a-document/
-aliases: [/delete-paragraph-list-format-in-a-document/]
-description: "Delete paragraph's list formatting in a Word document"
+description: "Delete the formatting properties of a Paragraph List from a Word Document"
 weight: 10
 ---

-Removes the formatting properties of a paragraph list from the document node.
+Deletes the formatting properties of a Paragraph List from a Word Document.

-## Delete paragraph's list formatting in Word document REST API
+## Delete the formatting properties of a Paragraph List from a Word Document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|